 ‘How to change a job in Dubai?’ is a question many professionals struggle with, especially those who are not the natives of the UAE.
 While being successful in ones Dubai job search requires employing the right strategies, changing jobs in Dubai requires one to tread carefully and following the laws to avoid being banned.
 To have a successful career in Dubai, it is important to maintain a clean employment record.

-It is also very important to stay up to date with the latest changes and new addition in the labour laws.
+It is also very important to stay up to date with the latest changes and new additions in the labor laws.
 For example, earlier it was mandatory for the employee to obtain a ‘No Objection Certificate (NOC)’ from the employer, but as per the latest regulation by the Ministry of Labour, it is no more a necessity.

 Apart from the contractual obligations, the employee also has some moral obligations towards the employer as well.
 Outlined below are more such things you need to know while changing jobs in Dubai.